 If you are aged 16-18, there are no course fees payable.

-The bursary fund is there to support the most vulnerable young people aged 16-18 to participate in and benefit from education and training after the age of 16.
+Yes, there is a bursary fund to support the most vulnerable young people to participate in and benefit from education and training after the age of 16.

 You may be eligible if you fall into one of the below categories:

 You need to complete a Financial Support Application Form, which is downloadable from the bottom of this section.
 Alternatively, you can pick one up at any one of our Student Hubs.